jadgle/PyCrashCourse2024/README.md

 For any questions do not hesitate to contact me - otherwise, see you in October!

 ## The course
 * [Part 1](https://github.com/jadgle/PyCrashCourse2024/blob/main/Part_1_2024.ipynb) - In the first part of the course we will be covering the Python basics, starting from "Hello World" and the variable definition, up to data structures like strings and lists.
-We will also introduce the basic constructs (if/for/while) and list comprehensions
+We will also introduce the basic constructs (if/for/while) and list comprehensions. [[Solutions Part 1](https://github.com/jadgle/PyCrashCourse2024/blob/main/Part_1_2024_solutions.ipynb)]

 * [Link to Zoom](https://imperial-ac-uk.zoom.us/j/93628379707?pwd=uxharaPab3EHvIkIK85jINjD7NXVye.1)